Ruon90/individual-project-1/README.md

 #### Must haves:

 -   As a website owner I want my webpage to be informative and well organised and easy to digest.
-So that younger users can access the information easily but theres also more substantial information for parents / professionals.
+So that younger users can access the information easily but there’s also more substantial information for parents / professionals.

 -   As a website owner I want my site to be focussed on simplicity So that everything is easy to find and read.

 -   As a website user I want to be able to navigate the information easily So that I can find the relevant information quickly.

 -   As a site user I can get a basic introduction to prevent strategy.
-So that i can understand what the strategy is and how it effects me.
+So that I can understand what the strategy is and how it effects me.

 -   As a website user I can learn how to report concerns in relation to the prevent strategy.
 So that I know where to go to raise any concerns to the relevant bodies.

--   As a website user I want to be able recognise the signs of radicalisation So that I can report anything necessary.
+-   As a website user I want to be able recognise the signs of radicalization So that I can report anything necessary.

 #### Should haves:

 -   As a website user I can get access to more comprehensive information that not all users would necessarily need or want.
 So that I can get all the relevant information from the website.

--   As a website user I can submit my details via a form to be kept up to date with news regarding prevent strategy So that i can keep informed on latest updates.
+-   As a website user I can submit my details via a form to be kept up to date with news regarding prevent strategy So that I can keep informed on latest updates.

 #### Could haves:

--   As a website user I can download a printable PDF file with the information from the site as a leaflet So that i can give information out to others.
+-   As a website user I can download a printable PDF file with the information from the site as a leaflet So that I can give information out to others.

 <p align="right"><a href="#prevent-strategy">Back To Top</a></p>